Special Events and Festivals in Cuba

 Popular among film lovers and cinematographers alike, this festival is also known as the International Festival of New Latin American Cinema or the Festival de Nuevo Cine Latino Americano.
 Films from film-makers across the Caribbean and Latin American region are shown in cinemas throughout Havana.
 Several different categories are welcomed including short films, animation, documentaries, as well as feature length films.
 There is a special category for Cuban film-makers.
 The festival has been running since 1979.
 In that inaugural year the festival was blessed with the presence of the celebrated Colombian author Gabriel García Márquez who participated as one of the judges.

 The small town of Remedios is famous for its Christmas festival, called “Las Parrandas de Remedios”.
 The celebrations are considered the oldest in Cuba, and by those who are familiar with them, the most wild and crazy.
 Events include street parades with rumba percussion ensembles, music and verses, a float display and the very dramatic fireworks competition.

 Tours will be in Remedios for the biggest night of the week-long celebration - Dec 24.

 Charangas de Bejucal

 24,25,26 Dec, Jan 1

-The small town of Bejucal, on the outskirts of Havana (about 50min from the centre), is host to this festival that is known as Havana's oldest.
+The small town of Bejucal, on the outskirts of Havana (about 50min from the center), is host to this festival that is known as Havana's oldest.
 The festival has seen better days, however, as recently it has known to have degraded to little more than a disorganized street party with predominantly recorded music.
 It is still pretty lively, however the glory days seem to be long gone, when internationally recognized bands such as Los Tambores de Bejucal graced the event with their stirring rhythms.
-Much like the Parrandas in Remedios, the Bejucal festival centres around a traditional rivalry between two conga groups.
+Much like the Parrandas in Remedios, the Bejucal festival centers around a traditional rivalry between two conga groups.
 See more... about this festival.